 * The last 100 meters channels and calms significantly as the Sjoa spills into, and is now but a tributary of the Gudbrandsdalslågen, Norways 2nd longest river system.

-* The Sjoa river has a drainage area of about 1453 km2, and is approximately 70 km in length.
+* The Sjoa river has a drainage area of about 1450 km2.
+The river is approximately 98 km in length, including the 18km long Lake Gjende, it drains.
 The farthest source runs off Høgvaglbreen (glacier) into Høgvagltjørn (lake) of the Storåa confluence close to Leirvassbu, which is about 104 km by river from the mouth at the Gudbrandsdalslågen.